jovialgent/ivx-js/docs/developer/tutorial.templates.md

+---
+layout: single
+---

-# Templates
+# iVXjs Templates Tutorial

+{% include toc %}

 ## Overview

 As a developer, you may want to utilize templates for adding HTML to elements such as state headers/footers and labels.
-To do this, you can add data that is a path to the .html file where you template is.
+To do this, you can add data that is a path to the _.html_ file where you template is.

 ## HTML State Templates